 It's hard to argue against Cox being the best wrestler in program history — maybe in Missouri's athletic history.
 Not only does he own the most national championships, he is also a four-time All-American and won a bronze medal at the 2016 Olympics.

-Cox finishes his career with a record of 136-5, dropping just one match in his last two seasons.
+Cox finishes his career with a record of 136-5, dropping just one Olympic match in his last two years.
 Ben Askren has the only other back-to-back undefeated seasons in program history.

 Yet Cox doesn't want to think of himself as the new face of Missouri wrestling.
 Instead, he just wanted to continue what Askren — a two-time national champion and four-time All-American at 174-pounds — started when Askren wrestled from 2004-07 at Missouri.

 "Ben Askren's legacy is never going to be taken down.
 Ben Askren's legacy is what's drawn a lot of people to look at Mizzou," Cox said last Monday.
 "Beforehand when you think of it there wasn't much going on at Mizzou, there was not a national champion, let alone a Hodge winner so he brought attention to Mizzou.

 "That will never fade away.
 I think that the biggest thing if anything I'll be able to uphold his legacy."

 Askren and Cox did take the mat against each other when Cox was a freshman.
 Cox winded his decade-older counterpart, and both claimed to have won the 20-minute long match.